ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 The **Resource allocation** panel in the console provides default values for the various fields that are involved in creating a node.
 These values are chosen because they represent a good way to get started.
 However, every use case is different.
 While this topic provides guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
 Therefore, barring situations in which users are certain that they need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
 For an overview of performance and scale of Hyperledger Fabric, which the {{site.data.keyword.blockchainfull_notm}} Platform is based on, see [Answering your questions on Hyperledger Fabric performance and scale](https://www.ibm.com/blogs/blockchain/2019/01/answering-your-questions-on-hyperledger-fabric-performance-and-scale/){: external}.

 After you have deployed the node, you need to **monitor the resource consumption of the node**.
-Configure a monitoring tool such as <blockchain-sw-251>[Sysdig](https://sysdig.com/secure-devops-platform/){: external}</blockchain-sw-251> to observe the nodes and ensure that adequate resources are available to the node containers when processing transactions.
+Configure a monitoring tool such as [Sysdig](https://sysdig.com/secure-devops-platform/){: external} to observe the nodes and ensure that adequate resources are available to the node containers when processing transactions.
 {: important}

 All of the containers that are associated with a node have **CPU** and **memory**, while certain containers that are associated with the peer, ordering node, and CA also have **storage**.
-For more information about storage, see <blockchain-sw-251>[storage](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp-getting-started#deploy-ocp-storage).</blockchain-sw-251>
+For more information about storage, see [storage](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-ocp-getting-started#deploy-ocp-storage).

 You are responsible for monitoring your CPU, memory, and storage consumption in your cluster.
 If you do happen to request more resources for a blockchain node than are available, the node will not start.
-However, existing nodes will not be affected. <blockchain-sw-251>For information about how to increase the CPU, memory, and storage, consult the documentation of your cloud provider.</blockchain-sw-251>
+However, existing nodes will not be affected.
+For information about how to increase the CPU, memory, and storage, consult the documentation of your cloud provider.
 {:note}

 Every node has a gRPC web proxy container that bootstraps the communication layer between the console and a node.
 This container has fixed resource values and is included on the Resource allocation panel to provide an accurate estimate of how much space is required on your Kubernetes cluster in order for the node to deploy.
 Because the values for this container cannot be changed, we will not discuss the gRPC web proxy in the following sections.